Sorry, you need to enable JavaScript to visit this website.

 9.7 Current debates and reforms

-In October 2022, the new Government led by Giorgia Meloni set up a new Ministry of the Environment and of Energy Security which absorbed some of the competencies of the previous Minister for Ecological Transition, together with some key-functions in the process of ecological transition, mainly related to the energy sector.
+In October 2022, the Government led by Giorgia Meloni set up a new Ministry of the Environment and of Energy Security which absorbed some of the competencies of the previous Ministry for Ecological Transition, together with some key-functions in the process of ecological transition, mainly related to the energy sector.

 Through a series of organizational rearrangements, the public decision-maker has strengthened the tools available to the political authority over time, redefining functions and tools, also in the light of the investments foreseen in the National Recovery and Resilience Plan (PNRR).
 In this context, the constitutional reform, which provided for the explicit inclusion of environmental protection in our Constitution in February 2022, affirmed the relevance of environmental issues in the hierarchy of interests protected by the State.
 The new Constitutional Charter also highlights the centrality of sustainable development for the younger generations.